Greatest Literature banner

 And even then you can never be entirely sure.
 Elizabeth is brought to tears by Reinhardt's reminiscences of their history, but is it really because she wishes, as he thinks, that they could change it to be together as lovers?
 Or is she mourning for the loss of an innocent friendship?
 Is she perhaps feeling sorry for her childhood friend who has lost his way?
 After all, she does appear content enough with her comfortable life without him, when he doesn't come around to upset her.

 In one of the obviously symbolic episodes of Immensee (which means "lake of bees" in German), Reinhardt dives into water to swim out to a white water-lily that catches his eye.
 But he becomes entangled on the way and is forced back, leaving the lily floating off undisturbed.
 In another passage he spies what he thinks is a woman in white among the tress waiting for him, but when he approaches she disappears.
-In both cases, and in others, Elizabeth is out of his reach—and, if you want to take it further, she is profoundly unknown by him.
+In these and other cases, Elizabeth is out of his reach.
+If you want to take it further, you can say she is profoundly unknown by him.

 In the end, we never learn how Reinhardt lives out the rest of his life, whether he finds someone else to be with or gives up on love, though we suspect he lives in memories of the past, an old man still immersed in collecting songs and rhymes, work which he began in youth.